sailing-pmls/pmls.readthedocs.io/docs/configuration.md

 **You cannot `crtl-c` to terminate a Bösen app**, because they are invoked in the background via `ssh`.
 Each Bösen app comes with a kill script for this purpose; please see the individual app sections in this manual for instructions.

-If you want to simultaneously run two Petuum apps on the same machines, make sure you give them separate Bösen configuration files with different starting ports, separated by at least 1000 (e.g. 9999 and 10999). **The apps cannot share the same port ranges!**
+If you want to simultaneously run two PMLS apps on the same machines, make sure you give them separate Bösen configuration files with different starting ports, separated by at least 1000 (e.g. 9999 and 10999). **The apps cannot share the same port ranges!**

-If you cannot run an app - especially if you see error messages with “Check failure stack trace” - the cause is probably another running (or hung) Petuum app using the same ports.
+If you cannot run an app - especially if you see error messages with “Check failure stack trace” - the cause is probably another running (or hung) PMLS app using the same ports.
 In that case, you should use the offending app's kill script to terminate it.

 ## Strads configuration files

-Some Petuum ML applications require Strads machine configuration files, which are simply a list of machine IP addresses (like an MPI hostfile).
+Some PMLS ML applications require Strads machine configuration files, which are simply a list of machine IP addresses (like an MPI hostfile).
 Unlike Bösen configuration files, Strads configuration files may repeat IP addresses.

 Strads creates three types of processes: Workers, the Scheduler, and the Coordinator.
 - The Coordinator is the master process that oversees the Scheduler and Workers, and is spawned on the last IP in the machine file.